 Your trip begins with you flying to Anchorage, and then onto Fairbanks.
 Once in Fairbanks you will fly on a regularly scheduled flight with Air Arctic or Wrights Air to Cold Foot.
 When you arrive in Cold Foot you will be met either by me or the staff of Coyote Air (they will have all of your information).
-Coyote Air will then fly you to my hunt area with me and my Assistant Guide, or I will already be in the hunt area waiting to meet you.
+Coyote Air will then fly you to the hunt area with me and my Assistant Guide, or I will already be in the hunt area waiting to meet you.

 Once in the hunt area we set up a small gear cache and begin the hunt the next day after flying.
 My Assistant Guide the hunter and I each carry enough freeze dry food and gear for 10 full days.
-We do eat real meat once the animal is harvested but until then it is almost all freeze dry.
+We do eat real meat once the animal is harvested but until then it is almost all freeze dry backpacking food.
 Hunting is all backpack style, spot and stalk.
 Our camps consist of small backpack style 2 man Kuiu or Hilleberg tents for the guides and 1 man Hilleberg tents for the hunter.
 This is a true expedition style hunt.
 The walking is surprisingly enjoyable for those who are prepared, but hunters should be ready to walk many miles with a heavy pack of up to 50 pounds.
 Once we set camp in a location we like, we go out on day hunts with packs that weigh far less, usually 15 – 25 pounds.
 We move the camp location as needed, hunting valleys as we go.